kennstenicht/ember-cli-tuio/README.md

 export default Component.extend(HammerMixin, {
   recognizers: [
-    // overwrite the default recognizers
+    // define the recognizers you would like to use in this component
     // - first value is the hammer.js recognizer name
-    // - second value is a hammer.js options object
+    // - second value is a hammer.js options hash (leave it blank to use default) ['tap', {threshold: 40}],
-    ['tap', {threshold: 40}],
+	['press'],
-	// pinch and rotate are disabled by default because they would make the element blocking ['pinch', {enable: true}]
+	// hammer.js disable pinch and rotate by default, so you have to enable pinch and rotate ['pinch', {enable: true}]
   ],